O Christmas tree. O Christmas tree. How lovely are thy ornaments…

 1. Date your ornaments

-Use a small black sharpie and date the bottom or side of ornaments that are collected on travels.
-This is the simplest way to bring personal meaning to your treasure.
+Use a small black sharpie and date the bottom or side of ornaments you collect along your travels or that bring significance to a certain year.
+Adding this personal touch is a simple way to bring meaning to your treasure.

 Decorating your tree will be a walk down memory lane as you pull out each ornament to hang upon the branches.

 Stories keep us present to the past.
-Without meaning, your little treasures will be discarded tchotchkes one day.
+Without meaning, your little treasures may be discarded tchotchkes one day.

 3. Chose an ornament representing every year

 When our kids were born, I started collecting ornaments and storing them in decorative keepsake boxes for them.
-For years I chose ornaments for each child until I realized that this is a difficult tradition to keep up when you have a lot of kids and only one tree to display all of the fun.
-So the kids collections are mostly from their first five years of life.
+For years I chose ornaments for each child until I realized that this is a difficult tradition to keep up when you have many kids and only one tree to display all of the fun.
+So the kids’ collections are mostly from their first five years of life.

 Remember that your kids will leave and take their ornament collection with them.
 Just make sure this won’t leave your tree bare and lifeless one day.
 I loved what this Mom did with her tree when her kids all left home.
 Why not start incorporating photo ornaments like this now?